Cisco Tetration overview

 A. The Cisco Tetration Analytics platform offers a ready-to-use solution that enables network administrators, security operations, and application owners to:

-● Gain visibility into application components, communications, and dependencies to enable implementation of a zero-trust model in the network
+● Gain complete visibility into application components, communications, and dependencies to enable implementation of a zero-trust model in the data center

 Architecture and use cases